HugoFortu/twitter-hostile-takeover/README.md

 # Twitter hostile takeover - Development guidelines
-You need to have docker and docker-compose installed, please check that you have at least one version installed:
+You need to have docker and docker-compose installed, please check that you have one version installed:

 ```bash
 docker -v